Pascal's triangle: Extensions

+Pascal's triangle may be extended upwards, above the 1 at the apex, preserving the additive property, but there is more than one way to do so.

 To higher dimensions

 Pascal's triangle has higher dimensional generalizations.
 The three-dimensional version is known as Pascal's pyramid or Pascal's tetrahedron, while the general versions are known as Pascal's simplices.

-Negative-numbered rows

-Pascal's triangle can be extended to negative row numbers.

-First write the triangle in the following form:

-Next, extend the column of 1s upwards: